Vice-Dean, English Program and Full Professor

 Professor Mathen's primary area of expertise is Canadian constitutional law.
 She has authored works on the Charter of Rights, the division of powers, the separation of powers, constitutional litigation, comparative constitutional law and constitutional theory.
 She also has published in criminal law, legal pedagogy, and feminist legal theory.
 Her work has appeared in various journals including The Supreme Court Law Review,Osgoode Hall Law Journal, National Journal of Constitutional Law, Canadian Journal of Women and the Law, and Queen’s Law Journal.In 2010 (with Kim Brooks) she published Women, Law and Equality: A Discussion Guide (Irwin).
 In 2018, the Law Faculty recognized her work with the Award for Excellence in Legal Research.

 Professor Mathen was one of the first legal academics to live tweet from the Supreme Court of Canada.
 She is one of the faculty's most active media commentators, appearing on such programs as The Current, Power and Politics, CTV National News, CBC Sunday Scrum, The Agenda, and BBC The World.
 She has published numerous op eds and is regularly cited in national print and online media.
 In 2016, she received the Faculty's Award for Excellence in Media Relations.
+In 2018, the University of Ottawa honoured her long-standing commitment to public discourse with the university-wide Media Relations Award (Commentary).

 - “Access to Charter Justice”, Oxford Handbook of the Canadian Constitution